jojo786/TelegramTasweerBot/README.md

 Read my [blog post](https://hacksaw.co.za/blog/running-a-telegram-bot-on-aws-lambda/).

 # Architecture
-Requests come in via API Gateway, which get routed to Lambda.
-Lambda gets the Telegram Token from SSM Parameter Store.
-Counts of activity are written to DynamoDB, and logs are stored on CloudWatch.
+Requests come in via the Lambda URL endpoint, which get routed to a Lambda function.
+The Lambda function gets the Telegram Token from SSM Parameter Store.
+Logs are stored on CloudWatch.
 The CI/CD pipeline will provision both a dev and prod environment.
 ![architecture](docs/TelegramTasweerBot-Architecture.png)

 # Islamic ruling regarding photography